-The value of the collateral securing our loan portfolio may also be adversely affected by force majeure events such as natural disasters like floods or landslides.
+The value of the collateral securing the loan portfolio of our banking subsidiaries may also be adversely affected by force majeure events such as natural disasters like floods or landslides.
 Any force majeure event may cause widespread damage and could have an adverse impact on the economy of the affected region and may therefore impair the asset quality of our loan portfolio in that area.